 Overview

-The @nekuda/react-nekuda-js securely collects user information details and manages saved information methods, enabling your AI agents to handle both guest and returning customer checkouts.
+The @nekuda/react-nekuda-js SDK securely collects payment information and manages saved payment methods, enabling your AI agents to handle both guest and returning customer checkouts.

 Requirements: